Drupal Lite: Additional Features

 - Back to Top: Allows site visitors to jump back to the top of the page as they scroll down.

 - Escape Button: Developed for the Aurora Center, this feature closes the Drupal Lite page the user is on and loads two new tabs.

 - Redirect: Allows you to redirect one URL to another.
 This feature is useful if you are moving a site from another platform (e.g. Web Hosting for Departments) to Drupal Lite.

-- Colorbox: Provides a modal image gallery that allows site owners to display thumbnails of images that site visitors can click to view the full size.
+- Colorbox: Provides a modal image gallery that allows site owners to display thumbnails of images that site visitors can click to view the full size (Enabled).

 - Photo Grid: Displays two or more images within a single image layout.

-- Photo Collage: Provides a responsive display of images.
+- UMN Lite Collage Feature: Provides a responsive display of images.